RexJaeschke/csharpstandard/standard/types.md

 ### 8.2.5 The string type

 The `string` type is a sealed class type that inherits directly from `object`.
-Instances of the `string` class represent a sequence of UTF-16 code units, whose endianness is implementation-defined.
+Instances of the `string` class represent a sequence of UTF-16 code units.

 Values of the `string` type can be written as string literals ([§6.4.5.6](lexical-structure.md#6456-string-literals)).